The Meaning and Use of “No Good Deed Goes Unpunished”

 The short answer is that this saying means that the speaker disagrees with Thomas Aquinas.
 But it doesn’t mean that there are no differences in attitudes of those who use the expression.

-Some people use it to ridicule the ethic of monotheistic religions.
+Some people use it to ridicule the ethics of monotheistic religions.
 When they say “no good deed goes unpunished,” they actually mean something like this: “Don’t be naive.
 There’s no God.
 The idea that you’ll be rewarded for good deeds and punished for evil ones is silly.
 I can make fun of it, and no one will ever punish me for being cynical.”

 Others who use this expression are disappointed in the people in their life or society.
 They want to communicate this: I’ve done so much good, helped those in need, sacrificed my time and effort, but no one cares.
 No one appreciates what I have done for them.
 Some bad people get wealthy and get all the rewards.